open-cluster-management-io/policy-collection/CONTRIBUTING.md

 5. Add the [policy-collection OWNERS](https://github.com/open-cluster-management/policy-collection/blob/main/OWNERS) as reviewers to the pull request so that they receive notifications about the pull request.

-6. After the pull request is reviewed and approved, select **Squash and Merge** in your pull request to merge the changes into the main branch of the repository.
+6. After the pull request is reviewed and approved, automation will merge the changes into the main branch of the repository.

+## Issue and pull request management

+Anyone can comment on issues and submit reviews for pull requests.
+In order to be assigned an issue or pull request, you can leave a `/assign <your Github ID>` comment on the issue or pull request (PR).